papertrail/papertrail-cli/README.md

 # Papertrail CLI

 A command-line tail & search client for the [Papertrail] log management service.
-It consists of a small executable to retrieve, search, and tail recent app server log and system syslog messages.
+[Retrieve, search, and tail][tail] recent logs and [manage systems and groups][systems-groups].
 Supports Boolean search queries and has a follow option similar to `tail -f` which watches for new events.

 ## Quick Start

-Retrieve API token from the [user profile].

 ```bash
 $ [sudo] gem install papertrail